Rudd-O/qubes-network-server/README.md

 ## How to use this software

-Once installed (see below), usage of the software is straightforward.
+Once installed (**see below for installation instructions**), usage of the software is straightforward.

+These sample instructions assume:

+* you understand the distinction between dom0 and qubes
-These sample instructions assume you already have an AppVM VM set up, named `testvm`, and that your `sys-net` VM is attached to a network with subnet `192.168.16.0/24`.
+* you already have an AppVM VM set up, named `testvm`,
+* your `sys-net` VM is attached to a network with subnet `192.168.16.0/24` — this, of course, may vary depending on your local router configuration.

+*Do not proceed any further if you do not yet meet these requirements.*

 First, attach the VM you want to expose to the network to a NetVM that has an active network connection: